 The best way to handle any emergency or disaster is by being prepared.
-An unpredictable emergency situation such as an earthquake, flood, or wildfire can happen at any time.
+An unpredictable emergency situation can happen at any time.
 Making a plan to be as ready as possible will help all of your family members, two-legged and four-legged alike, be safe for any emergency.

 It is simply too dangerous to leave companion animals unattended during natural disasters.
 The best way to ensure the safety of your pets is to evacuate with them.

 Keep a back-up a supply of pet food, prescription medications, kitty litter, and essentials.
 Also, assemble an animal evacuation kit with the following materials:

 - One durable animal carrier displaying your name, address, and phone number for each animal in your household

 - Pet food (make sure that all canned meals have peel tops and use by date should be checked)

 - Bottled water (5 gallons per animal is ideal)